syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 documentation: ug
 ---

-# Simplified layout in WinUI Ribbon Control
+# Simplified Layout in WinUI Ribbon Control

 The Syncfusion Ribbon provides a compact and simplified layout by arranging the most-used commands in a single line, occupying less space.
 We can also quickly navigate to other commonly used commands in the overflow menu, and switch to normal mode using the built-in toggle button.
 This section explains in detail about the simplified layout.

-## Enabling Simplified layout
+## Enabling simplified layout

 The `LayoutModeOptions` enumeration property provides an option to enable Simplified layout in Ribbon control.
 The `LayoutModeOptions` is of flag enumeration type that contains the following values.